rev-net/memo/pitch.md

 In Part 2 we'll dig into how $REV is being tuned.

-Here are some other revnets we're helping launch:
+Here are some other revnets we're helping launch this next year:

 | **Project** | **Description** | **Status** | **Link** |
 |-------------|-----------------|------------|----------|